 During the time of the New Testament church, the wilderness of Judea was known as a place where thieves and robbers resided.
 The Apostle Paul was initially thought by the Romans, after he was arrested at the temple, to be an Egyptian man who led many murderers to the area (Acts 21:37 - 38).

 The area considered Judea under the Roman Empire included the areas (or parts thereof) of the ancient Israelite tribes of Benjamin, Simeon, Judah, Ephraim and Dan.
 It included the cities of Bethany, Bethlehem, Emmaus, Ephraim, Hebron, Jericho, and Jerusalem.
-What is commonly referred to as the wilderness in Judea is located on the far eastern side of the province, near the Jordan River and the Dead Sea.
+What is commonly referred to as Judea's wilderness is located on the far eastern side of the province, near the Jordan River and the Dead Sea.
 Under the Romans, it was ruled by Herod the Great from 37 to 4 B.C. then by one of his sons, Herod Archelaus, from 4 B.C. to 6 A.D.

 A wilderness, like the one in Judea, is commonly thought to be a place absent of trees and completely destitute of inhabitants.
 In the New Testament, however, the original Greek word (Eremos, Strong's Concordance #G2048) means a rough and mountainous area that is sparsely settled that does have some forests.
 The type of land is best used as pasture rather than for tilling.
 It was in such the rough terrain of the wilderness that John the Baptist preached repentance to the masses (Matthew 3).